 - What can I really add that someone else hasn't covered?

 If it does, you're in great company.
 I think a lot of bloggers and people you may read have felt the same thing.
 And yet you're reading their blogs and articles all the time.

 How to get over the fear of writing?

 If you're picking a niche that you're not really passionate about or have knowledge of, it's going to show in your writing.
 Your audience will probably see it too.
 This will lead you into even more insecurities and fear.
 So avoid that by writing what you know about or love.
 People will be able to sense this and react accordingly.
 You'll also be a lot more confident because it will be like a normal conversation which brings me to my point.

 Write like you talk.

-I came from Corporate America background where my writing was always scrutinized by my department head who must have been a freaking English major in a past life.
+I came from a Corporate America background where my writing was always scrutinized by my department head who must have been a freaking English major in a past life.
 Prior to working there I had a lot of confidence in my writing.
 My teachers always complimented me on it.
-Granted my grammar was never perfect but the spirit of my writing usually over shadowed that.
+Granted, my grammar was never perfect, but the spirit of my writing usually overshadowed that.
 But for years my confidence was shot because of this manager.
 Initially I tried to write very corporate.
 It was boring and I didn't really get the feedback I longed for.
-One day I decided to start writing in more of a conversation style.
+One day I decided to start writing in more of a conversational style.
 I injected my humor and my voice.
 Bingo!
 It resonated with people.
 I discovered that most people prefer conversational articles.

 - What it does